Slope inequality of fibered surfaces, Morsification conjecture and moduli of curves: Introduction

-\begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of genus $g$ whose general fiber has no $\mathfrak{g}^{r}_{d}$ and assume that any fiber of the relative canonical model of $f$ is reduced.
+\begin{corollary} Let $f\colon S\to B$ be a relatively minimal fibered surface of genus $g$ whose general fiber has no $\mathfrak{g}^{r}_{d}$ and assume that any fiber of $f$ satisfies the Morsification conjecture or the Moduli conjecture holds true.
 Then we have

 \end{corollary}